 Ellie Jackson is the founder of Wild Tribe Heroes and writes children’s books teaching primary and preschool children about the problems of ocean plastic and how they can help.
 Each book is based on a true story and explains the issue using beautiful illustrations, a gentle story and importantly a happy ending!
 Included in the book are ideas and activities to inspire children to take action in their homes, their schools and wider communities.
 They are perfect as a story to read at home, for children to read by themselves or as a fantastic teaching resource in schools.

-The books include Duffy’s (a sea turtle) Lucky Escape and Marli’s (a puffin) Tangled Tale plus the latest book in the series, Nelson’s Dangerous Dive, launching on 22nd November 2018 and follows a true story of a humpback whale who encounters ghost fishing nets, needing a little help from divers along the way.
-Further books are planned for January 2019 focusing on other global environmental issues such as the plight of the orangutan’s in their battle for survival in the face of palm oil plantations.
+The books include Duffy’s (a sea turtle) Lucky Escape and Marli’s (a puffin) Tangled Tale plus the latest book in the series, Nelson’s Dangerous Dive.
+Following a true story of a humpback whale who encounters ghost fishing nets, needing a little help from divers along the way.
+Further books are planned for 2019 focusing on other global environmental issues such as the plight of the orangutan’s in their battle for survival in the face of palm oil plantations.

 The books are stocked by some of the UK’s major charities and 100% of the profits from each book sold goes directly to support each charity.
 Shop Wild Tribe Heroes books – www.wildtribeheroes.com